Smoky Swiss Chard & Black Bean Tostadas

 Tips & Techniques

 A sweet, mild pepper, the piquillo is typically served stuffed, or jarred after roasting.
-However, it also makes an exciting addition to soups.
+It also makes an exciting addition to soups.
 Historically, the piquillo was grown in Northern Spain, not far from Pamplona.
 In Spanish, the word means "little beak," a reference to its diminutive size and bright, triangular shape.

 IngredientsPDF Download a PDF of this recipe